lizmat/App-Rak/README.md

 Indicate the extensions of the filenames that should be inspected.
 By default, only files with known extensions, will be searched.

-Extensions can be specified as a comma-separated list of either a a predefined group of extensions (indicated by `#name`), or a single extension.
+Extensions can be specified as a comma-separated list of either a a predefined group of extensions (indicated by `#name`), a single extension, or `*` to indicate all known extensions.

 ```bash
 # inspect files with extensions used by Raku and Perl